UANATACA/ONESHOT-REPO/oneshot_gui.md

 **Requirements:**

 - Billing credentials for Uanataca production environment.
-- Certificate (.cer) and key (.key) files to connect to the Uanataca production environment.
+- Certificate (.cer) and key (.key) files for connection to the Uanataca production environment.
 - The Id number for the Registration Authority that will issue the certificates.

 <blockquote style="background-color: #faf3ac; border-color: #5a5a5a; color: #3b3b3b;">⚠ We recommend starting from a clean copy of One-Shot Optimizer for this step.
-This prevents leftover files from the test environment from causing errors in production.</blockquote>
+This prevents test environment leftover files from causing errors in production.</blockquote>

-You should have received a certificate (.cer) and key (.key) file to be used to identify your application in communications with the production signature service.
+You should have received a certificate (.cer) and a key (.key) file to be used to identify your application in communications with the production signature service.
 Place both files in the certificates folder.

 settings.ini file location: